 Pop-ups contain information about features and images in map layers, such as hiking trails, land cover types, or unemployment rates.
-Pop-ups can include attachments, images, charts, and text, and they can link to external web pages.
+Pop-ups can include attachments, images, charts, text, field lists, and related records, and they can link to external web pages.

 Tip:See an example of pop-ups in the map What are the most popular commute alternatives?.
 When an area is selected, a pop-up appears with charts showing the most popular commute alternatives to driving.

 The default pop-up appearance for a feature layer—if the layer owner has not configured it—is a table of attributes and values.
 The layer owner can save a new configuration, which is why the pop-ups in a map can display relevant information without additional steps by the map author.
 The default pop-up appearance for an imagery layer is the pixel values.